 Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

-In most cases, the number of pre-approved lactation visits is unlimited.
+In most cases, the number of pre-approved lactation visits is 6.
 This allows you to receive the highest level of support as we navigate your journey of inducing lactation, relactation and/or co-lactation as a team.

 Frequently Asked Questions